Table of contents

 Wireless or wired

-For measuring the displacement of stationary signals (DC) or very low-frequency signals displacement sensors are used called eddy current proximity probes.
-These sensors detect the inhomogeneities of metal material by sensing changes in a magnetic field generated by a reference coil.
-Proximity probes are used for non-contact displacement measurements and usually require to be permanently mounted on the machine.
+Eddy current proximity probes measure the displacement of stationary signals (DC) or very low-frequency signals.
+They detect the inhomogeneities of metal material by sensing changes in a magnetic field generated by a reference coil.
+Proximity probes are used for non-contact displacement measurements and usually need to be permanently mounted on the machine.

 The most commonly used sensors to measure vibration are accelerometers.
 There are several types of accelerometers.
 The most frequently used are: